Male Factor Infertility

 Inability to sustain an erection.

-Traditional Chinese Medicine can significantly improve or correct male factor infertility by improving sperm motility, increasing sperm count, improving sperm morphology, and reversing psychogenic erectile dysfunction.
+Some claim that Traditional Chinese Medicine can significantly improve or correct male factor infertility by improving sperm motility, increasing sperm count, improving sperm morphology, and reversing psychogenic erectile dysfunction.
 For more detailed information, click on this study from Acupuncture.org.uk.
 You have to scroll down a bit to get past all the definitions to the information on Acupuncture treatment.